kgateway-dev/kgateway/docs/content/gloo_routing/tls/server_tls.md

    --cert tls.crt --namespace gloo-system
 ```

-Note, you could also use `glooctl` to create the tls `secret` which also allows storing a RootCA which can be used for client cert verification (for example, if you set up mTLS for your VirtualServices). `glooctl` adds extra annotations so we can catalog the different secrets we may need like `tls`, `aws`, `azure` to make it easier to serialize/deserialize in the correct format.
+Note, you could also use `glooctl` to create the tls `secret` which also allows storing a RootCA which can be used for
+client cert verification (for example, if you set up [downstream mTLS for your VirtualServices](#configuring-downstream-mtls-in-a-virtualservice)). `glooctl` adds extra annotations so we can catalog the different secrets we may need like `tls`, `aws`, `azure` to make it easier to serialize/deserialize in the correct format.
 For example, to create the tls secret with `glooctl`:

 ```bash
 glooctl create secret tls --name upstream-tls --certchain $CERT --privatekey $KEY